bbinet/pillarstack/README.md

     call
-  - `__salt__`: a dictionary of Salt module functions, useful so you don't have to duplicate functions that already exist (note: runs on the master) So you can use all the power of jinja2 to build you list
+  - `__salt__`: a dictionary of Salt module functions, useful so you don't have to duplicate functions that already exist (note: runs on the master)

+So you can use all the power of jinja2 to build your list of `yaml` files that will be merged in pillar data.

 For example, you could have a PillarStack config file which looks like: